 - 1. In the port graphic, select the interface(s) you want to configure as part of a PortShield group.
 The interfaces turn yellow. - 2.
 Click Configure.
-The Edit Switch Port dialog displays.

-(i) NOTE: The name of the interface for this port is dimmed and cannot be changed.

-- 3. From Port Enable, select whether you want to enable or disable the interfaces.
+The Edit Switch Port dialog displays. - (i) NOTE: The name of the interface for this port is dimmed and cannot be changed. - 3.
+From Port Enable, select whether you want to enable or disable the interfaces.
 The default is Enabled. - 4.
 From PortShield Interface, select which interface you want to assign as the master interface for this PortShield interfaces.
-The default is Unassigned.

-(i) NOTE: PortShield options may be disabled for external switch ports.

-- 5. From Link Speed, select the link speed for the interfaces:

-- Auto Negotiate (default)

-- 1000 Mbps Full Duplex
+The default is Unassigned. - (i) NOTE: PortShield options might be disabled for external switch ports. - 5.
+From Link Speed, select the link speed for the interfaces: - Auto Negotiate (default) - 1000 Mbps Full Duplex

 - 100 Mbps Full Duplex

 - 100 Mbps Half Duplex

 - 10 Mbps Full Duplex

 - 10 Mbps Half Duplex

 - 6. Click OK.